SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Special forces are now heavily limited
     - Special forces battalion count is no longer dependent on total battalion count
     - Special forces doctrines no longer reduce combat width or cap contribution
-    - All % cap increases have been removed from all sources
+    - All cap increases, both flat and percentage, have been removed from all sources
     - Majors have a minimum special forces cap of 216 battalions ( 12 x 36 width )
     - Minors have a minimum special forces cap of 108 battalions ( 6 x 36 width )
     - These are all preliminary changes and will be changed further upon a full scale special forces rework